yezihack/e/README.md

 	"github.com/yezihack/e"
 )

-// 如果使用带 code 的 error
+// if you use error with code
 func fooCode() error {
 	return e.NewCode(400, "eoo error")
 }